LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart-manual.md

 To use the LivePerson In-App Messaging SDK, the following are required:

-* LiveEngage account with messaging enabled, mobile app configured.
+* LiveEngage account with messaging enabled and a mobile app configured.

 * **Embeddable library for AAR**: Binary distribution of an Android Library Project (included in zip package)

 *  **Installers**: Gradle (included in zip package)

+**Note**:

 * For information on supported operating systems and devices, refer to [System Requirements](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf).
 * For extra guidance regarding app configuration and SDK step by step usage, refer to the full [Using Live Person SDK Guide](https://developers.liveperson.com/android-implementation-guide.html).

 ###  Step 1: Download and unzip the SDK

-Follow the steps below to download and unzip the
+Follow the steps below to download and unzip the SDK.

 1. Download the latest Messaging SDK from the following link: [SDK Repository](https://github.com/LP-Messaging/Android-Messaging-SDK){:target="_blank"}.